TheDusKnight/angular-movie-db/doc.md

 # @1292 We are not allow to use @media 2points penalty

-TODO: sticky footer, review star sign mobile, ajust cast list, reconstruct all funtion from @media to observable, card effect problem, change window to top
+TODO: sticky footer, review star sign mobile, try to make card responsive!, auto close nabber